Covering coat types from wiry to smooth!

 First step, what type of coat does your dog have?

 - Silky coat

 - Double coated

 - Wire coat

-Once you know which coat type your dog has, you can then pick the correct tools needed to groom them.
+Once you know which coat type your dog has, you can then pick the correct dog grooming products needed to groom them.
 Read on to discover how to groom each of the above styles.

 2. Be patient

 Your dog may not like to be bathed and brushed so take your time, stay calm and don’t give up.
 Dogs are extremely good at reading our body language and if your dog is unsure during the grooming process it will look to you for reassurance.
 Be in control and make it a pleasant and positive experience.